pranavxc/pranavxc/README.md

 ## Hey, I'm Pranav C! 👋

-- 😎  I'm a core committer @ NocoDB and we are developing something cool.
+- 😎  I'm a core committer @ NocoDB and we are building something cool.
 - 😍  I love to learn, code, solve problems, etc...
 - ♥️  Always loves to explore and learn new things.